-The interface flow emulates mobile, but without the efficiencies of first page information like phone number, address, full hours of operation, organization and action.
-“Closing at 6 today” is relevant, but if you want more information about weekly hours, the shortest path to those details may be the website link.
-This presents businesses an opportunity to be the hero and attract consumers to their site with answers to local needs, completely viewable from one page and packed with critical decision-making information like inventory, price, and menu.
+The interface flow emulates mobile.
+However, it leaves out the efficiencies of first page information like phone number, address, full hours of operation, organization and action.
+“Closing at 6 today” is relevant.
+But if you want more information about weekly hours, the shortest path to those details may be the website link.
+This presents businesses an opportunity to be the hero and attract consumers to their site with answers to local needs.
+These should be completely viewable from one page and packed with critical decision-making information like inventory, price, and menu.

-This update leaves users unable to search Google for a local business and quickly jot down a phone number or memorize an address for later use; an additional click is required to find the information they seek.
+This update leaves users unable to search Google for a local business and quickly jot down a phone number or memorize an address for later use.
+It requires an additional click to find the information they seek.
 Also, it’s becoming increasingly cumbersome to click through directly to a company website from the information on the local listing results, because it requires more clicks to do so.
 Desktop users have the option to click directly on ‘Website,’ but mobile users don’t have that information readily available.

-The SEO community is abuzz with speculation about the 3-Pack update; some feel it’s a way for Google to show more local results without taking up too much space in the first SERP.
+The SEO community is abuzz with speculation about the 3-Pack update.
+Some feel Google will show more local results without taking up too much space in the first SERP.

-No matter what the buzz is, this update improves the experience of mobile users (faster access to main information, optimized mobile usability, etc.), but the changes may be perceived as a step backward for the desktop.
+No matter what the buzz is, this update improves the experience of mobile users.
+This brings faster access to main information, optimized mobile usability, etc. However, consumers may perceive the changes as a step backward for the desktop.